pulumi/examples/azure-ts-comosdb-apiconnection/README.md

 # Deploy an Azure CosmosDB container and an API Connection

-At the time of this writting, there was no API support from either Terraform or Azure (or both) to handle CosmosDB containers and API Connections.
-Therefore, this is a how-to:
+At the time of this writting, there is no native Pulumi resources to define CosmosDB containers and API Connections Therefore, this is a how-to:
  - Levarage Azure's CosmosDB SDK to create a CosmosDB container
  - Use an ARM template to create an API Connection